 - Allow the scanner to communicate with your Fiat and detect the correct protocol.

 - Press read codes on your OBDII scanner or phone app to retrieve the codes.

-- Fix the problem that triggered the codes you retrieved in step 4 then come back to the main menu and select Clear Fault Codes.
+- Fix the problem that triggered the codes you retrieved in step 4; return to the main menu and select Clear Fault Codes.

 Fiat Check Engine Light Flashing On and Off

 If your Fiat check engine light is flashing, the onboard diagnostics system (OBD) has detected an engine misfire.
 In other words, one or more cylinders are not working properly.
 It is not recommended to drive your Fiat if the check engine light is flashing.
 Driving your Fiat with CEL flashing can cause more damage to the engine and catalytic converter.

 If your Fiat check engine light is NOT flashing, it is usually safe to drive.
 If you drive your Fiat when the CEL stays on, you should monitor dashboard warning lights and the engine temperature.
 Do not drive if the engine shakes or hesitates when pressing the gas.

 We hope you find this guide, “Fiat Check Engine Light Stays On,” helpful.
 Check these troubleshooting and repair guides for more help on your Fiat.

 Have questions about your car?
 Get assistance in our newly launched forum section.
 We’re here to provide support!